 7. Finish assembling the DIY kids bookshelf

-Use a brad nailer and 1 1/4″ brad nails and wood glue to attach the side pieces in place with the dowel rod and finish building the bookshelf!
+Use a brad nailer and 1 1/4″ brad nails and wood glue to attach the side boards in place with the dowel rod and finish building the bookshelf!

 Fill all nail holes with wood filler or light spackle and do any necessary paint/stain touch ups.